galwyn/reathm/CICD_SETUP_PLAN.md

 **Goal:** Create a custom testing framework that allows tests to be driven by plain English commands, interpreted by Gemini.

-- [ ] **5.1: Design Command Structure:** Define a clear, consistent structure for natural language commands (e.g., "tap the 'Add' button", "verify 'Hello' is visible").
+- [ ] **5.1: Design Command Structure:** Define a clear, consistent structure for natural language commands (e.g., "tap the 'Add" button", "verify 'Hello' is visible").
 - [ ] **5.2: Implement Test Runner:** Create a Dart test helper function that takes a natural language string, parses it, and maps it to the corresponding `flutter_test` widget tester action (e.g., `tester.tap`, `expect`).
 - [ ] **5.3: Write Example Tests:** Convert an existing widget test to use the new natural language runner to prove the concept.